 Success plans allow advisors to work with other advisors in the student’s success team to organize and recommend tasks to the plan.
 Oftentimes success plans address common student issues.
 Success plans can be templatized, so advisors don’t have to start from scratch each time they create a plan for a student.

-Pathways are a degree planning tool that gives students and advisors the chance to collaborate on planning with the help of a visual aid.
+Connecting students to careers is not a process that happens in the final months of the student journey.
+To support student success, career planning and connections need to be front and center from the beginning of the journey.
+Pathways is a degree planning tool that gives students and advisors the chance to collaborate on planning with the help of a visual aid.
 Students can plan out a semester, a year, or a full four years in Pathways.
 They can see degree requirements, organize classes they’d like to take, and see the credit load they’d need to maintain each semester in order to graduate on time.